MSIborisyeltsin/Ausdaman/.github/README.md

 - ~~The mod needs to be localized~~
 - It is necessary to create a relief

+This section lists only the main points.
+You can view all tasks [here](https://github.com/MSIborisyeltsin/Ausdaman/issues)
 <!-- ## FAQ -->

 <!-- ## Сontributors  -->